 - Lime juice – This is the most important ingredient for the marinade.
 If you don’t have one, use lemon juice instead.

-- Lime – Omit this if you don’t have one in stock.
+- Lime – Omit this if you don’t have one in the pantry or fridge.

 - Onion – Used for both marinade and fajitas.
 So don’t skip this one.

-- Chicken – We used chicken tenderloins, sliced into strips.
+- Chicken – What to make with chicken tenderloins, sliced into strips.
 Or use breasts if preferred.

 - Vegetables – Bell pepper and onions are used for this recipe.
 Any color of bell pepper or type of onion can be used.